 Depending on the service level demanded, a thorough electromagnetic survey can be followed by a more sophisticated Ground Penetrating Radar (GPR) scan.
-Where even greater levels of accuracy are required City Surveys can deliver a practically unique vacuum excavation service to physically verify the location of buried services.
+Where even greater levels of accuracy are required The City Surveys Group can deliver a practically unique vacuum excavation service to physically verify the location of buried services.

 Site mark-up surveys

 As a matter of course all surveys should be marked out on the ground prior to any drawings being produced.
 Indeed, a simple site mark-up is all that many clients require, especially for smaller jobs where excavation is imminent or where time is of the essence.